TravelPerk grabs $44M to take its pain-free SaaS for business travel global

 Gunning for growth — to West and East

-TravelPerk contends that a $1.3tr market is ripe for disruption because legacy business travel booking platforms are both lacking in options and roundly hated for being slow and horrible to use.
+TravelPerk contends that a $1.3 trillion market is ripe for disruption because legacy business travel booking platforms are both lacking in options and roundly hated for being slow and horrible to use.
 (Hi Concur!)

-Helping business save time and money using a slick, consumer-style trip booking platform that both packs in options and makes business travellers feel good about the booking process (i.e. rather than valueless cogs in a soul-destroying corporate ROI machine) is the general idea — an idea that’s seemingly catching on fast.
+Helping business save time and money using a slick, consumer-style trip booking platform that both packs in options and makes business travelers feel good about the booking process (i.e. rather than valueless cogs in a soul-destroying corporate ROI machine) is the general idea — an idea that’s seemingly catching on fast.

 And not just with the usual suspect, early adopter, startup dog food gobblers but pushing into the smaller end of the enterprise market too.

 “We kind of stumbled on the realization that our platform works for bigger companies than we thought initially,” says Meir.
-“So the users used to be small, fast-growing tech companies, like GetYourGuide, Outfittery, TypeForm etc… They’re early adopters, they’re tech companies, they have no fear of trying out tech — even for such a mission critical aspect of their business… But then we got pulled into bigger companies.
+“So the users used to be small, fast-growing tech companies, like GetYourGuide, Outfittery, TypeForm etc… They’re early adopters, they’re tech companies, they have no fear of trying out tech — even for such a mission-critical aspect of their business… But then we got pulled into bigger companies.
 We recently signed FarFetch for example.”

-Other smaller sized enterprises that have signed up include the likes of Adyen, B&W, Uber and Aesop.
+Other smaller-sized enterprises that have signed up include the likes of Adyen, B&W, Uber and Aesop.

-Companies small and big are, seemingly, united in their hatred of legacy travel booking platforms.
-And feeling encouraged to check out TravelPerk’s alternative thanks to the SaaS being free to use and free from the usual contract lock ins.
+Companies small and big are, seemingly, united in their hatred of legacy travel booking platforms — and feeling encouraged to check out TravelPerk’s alternative, thanks to the SaaS being free to use and free from the usual contract lock ins.

 TravelPerk’s freemium business model is based on taking affiliate commissions on bookings.
-While, down the road, it also has its eye on generating a data-based revenue stream via paid-tier trip analytics.
+Down the road, it also has its eye on generating a data-based revenue stream via paid-tier trip analytics.

-It also says it’s on track to complete bookings for one million travellers by next year.
-And claims to be the fastest growing software as a service company in Europe, a region which remains its core market focus — though the new funding will be put towards market expansion.
+It also says it’s on track to complete bookings for one million travelers by next year.
+And it claims to be the fastest growing software as a service company in Europe, a region which remains its core market focus — though the new funding will be put toward market expansion.

 And there is at least the possibility, according to Meir, that TravelPerk could actively expand outside Europe within the next 12 months.

 “We definitely are looking at expansion outside of Europe as well.
-I don’t know yet if it’s going to be first US — West or East — because there are opportunities in both directions,” he tells TechCrunch.
+I don’t know yet if it’s going to be first U.S. — West or East — because there are opportunities in both directions,” he tells TechCrunch.
 “And we have customers; one of our largest customers is in Singapore.
-And we do have a growing amount of customers out of the US.”
+And we do have a growing amount of customers out of the U.S.”

 Doubling down on growth within Europe is certainly on the slate, though, with a chunk of the Series C going to establish a number of new offices across the region.

 Having more local bases to better serve customers is the idea.
-Meir notes that, perhaps unusually for a startup, TravelPerk has not outsourced customer support — but kept customer service in house to try to maintain quality.
+Meir notes that, perhaps unusually for a startup, TravelPerk has not outsourced customer support — but kept customer service in-house to try to maintain quality.
 (Which, in Europe, means having staff who can speak the local language.)

-He also quips about the need for a travel business to serve up “human intelligence” — i.e. by using tech tools to slickly connect on-the-road customers with actual people who can quickly and smartly grapple with and solve problems; vs an automated AI response which is — let’s face it — probably the last thing any time-strapped business traveller wants when trying to get orientated fast and/or solve a snafu away from home.
+He also quips about the need for a travel business to serve up “human intelligence” — i.e. by using tech tools to slickly connect on-the-road customers with actual people who can quickly and smartly grapple with and solve problems, versus an automated AI response which is — let’s face it — probably the last thing any time-strapped business traveler wants when trying to get orientated fast and/or solve a snafu away from home.

-“I wouldn’t use [human intelligence] for everything but definitely if people are on the road, and they need assistance, and they need to make changes, and you need to understand what they said…” argues Meir, going on to say ‘HI’ has been his response when investors asked why TravelPerk’s pitch deck doesn’t include the almost-impossible-to-avoid tech buzzword: “AI”.
+“I wouldn’t use [human intelligence] for everything but definitely if people are on the road, and they need assistance, and they need to make changes, and you need to understand what they said…” argues Meir, going on to say ‘HI’ has been his response when investors asked why TravelPerk’s pitch deck doesn’t include the almost-impossible-to-avoid tech buzzword: “AI.”

 “I think we are probably the only startup in the world right now that doesn’t have AI in the pitch deck somewhere,” he adds.
 “One of the investors asked about it and I said ‘well we have HI; it’s better’… We have human intelligence.
 Just people, and they’re smart.”

-Also on the cards (it therefore follows): More hiring (the team is at ~150 now and Meir says he expects it to push close to 300 within 18 months); as well as continued investment on the product front, including in the mobile app which was a late addition, only arriving this year.
+Also on the cards (it therefore follows): More hiring (the team is at ~150 now and Meir says he expects it to push close to 300 within 18 months), as well as continued investment on the product front, including in the mobile app, which was a late addition, only arriving this year.

 The TravelPerk mobile app offers handy stuff like a one-stop travel itinerary, flight updates and a chat channel for support.
 But the desktop web app and core platform were the team’s first focus, with Meir arguing the desktop platform is the natural place for businesses to book trips.

-This makes its mobile app more a companion piece — to “how you travel” — housing helpful additions for business travellers, as nice-to-have extras.
+This makes its mobile app more a companion piece — to “how you travel” — housing helpful additions for business travelers, as nice-to-have extras.
 “That’s what our app does really well,” he adds.
 “So we’re unusually contrarian and didn’t have a mobile app until this year… It was a pretty crazy bet but we really wanted to have a great web app experience.”

-Much of TravelPerk’s early energy has clearly gone into delivering on the core product via nailing down the necessary partnerships and integrations to be able to offer such a large inventory — and thus deliver expanded utility vs legacy rivals.
+Much of TravelPerk’s early energy has clearly gone into delivering on the core product via nailing down the necessary partnerships and integrations to be able to offer such a large inventory — and thus deliver expanded utility versus legacy rivals.

 As well as offering a clean-looking, consumer-style interface intended to do for business travel booking feels what Slack has done for work chat, the platform boasts a larger inventory than traditional players in the space, according to Meir — by plugging into major consumer providers such as Booking.com and Expedia.

-The inventory also includes Airbnb accommodation (not just traditional hotels).
-While other partners on the flight side include include Kayak and Skyscanner.
+The inventory also includes Airbnb accommodation (not just traditional hotels), while other partners on the flight side include Kayak and Skyscanner.

 “We have not the largest bookable inventory in the world,” he claims.
-“We’re way larger than old school competitors… We went through this licensing process which is almost as difficult as getting a banking license… which give us the right to sell you the same product as travel agencies… Nobody in the world can sell you Kayak’s flights directly from their platform — so we have a way to do that.”
+“We’re way larger than old-school competitors… We went through this licensing process which is almost as difficult as getting a banking license… which gives us the right to sell you the same product as travel agencies… Nobody in the world can sell you Kayak’s flights directly from their platform — so we have a way to do that.”

 TravelPerk also recently plugged trains into its directly bookable options.
-This mode of transport is an important component of the European business travel market where rail infrastructure is dense, highly developed and often very high speed.
+This mode of transport is an important component of the European business travel market, where rail infrastructure is dense, highly developed and often very high-speed.
 (Which means it can be both the most convenient and environmentally friendly travel option to use.)

 “Trains are pretty complex technically so we found a great partner,” notes Meir on that, listing major train companies including in Germany, Spain and Italy as among those it’s now able to offer direct bookings for via its platform.